 Customer experience has become the new battleground, with businesses vying for customers and their loyalty across all sectors.
 Of course, payments are an integral part of customer experiences, but the types of payment experiences consumers prefer – or will tolerate – have changed in the digital age.

 E-commerce merchants have the opportunity to make payments virtually frictionless for their customers.
 Tokenized payment data enables customers to make purchases with just a single click.
-But how can solutions providers enable brick-and-mortar merchants to provide frictionless payment experiences?
+But how can solutions providers allow brick-and-mortar merchants to provide frictionless payment experiences?

 How to Recognize Frictionless Payments

-Customer payment provider Payment Highway explains that frictionless payments should have some, or all, of these features:
+Customer payment provider Payment Highway explains that frictionless payments should have some or all of these features: